tpo/little_shell_scripts/README.md

 	    When the currently active tab is running a ssh session, konsole will open a new Tab and execute ssh to the same host.

+### linechop

+	usage: linechop
+	       linechop --help

+	    chop lines of at right margin of the screen
 ### mairi

 	usage: mairi _search _parameters